 PART TWO

-Being the applied section, this part attempts to prove what was introduced in Part One, the theoretical part.
-It aims to confirm that the phenomenon of the employment of the Palestinian popular culture in children's literature increased after the First Intifada (1987), and became very common at the beginning of the nineties of the past century, because of the political and social changes in that period.
+This part applies the theory elaborated to texts of Palestinian children’s literature.
+It demonstrates that the deployment of Palestinian popular culture in children’s literature increased after the First Intifada (1987), and became very common at the beginning of the 1990s because of the political and social changes in that period.

 Chapter One: Palestinian folktales

-This is the longest chapter, and it introduces the writer's argument that the Palestinian folktale is the most important source that inspired the Palestinian writers.
-It also shows that the writers increased their employment of the characteristics of the popular tale in an unprecedented way and to a remarkable degree.
-The Palestinian writer started to look for the roots of the popular tales, to polish them and to adapt them to children.
+This, the longest chapter, introduces my argument that Palestinian folktales are the most important source that has inspired the Palestinian writers in the period I examine and scrutinizes the unprecedented and remarkable way Palestinian writers returned to the roots of popular tales and adapted them for children.

-The chapter also tries to give answers to several queries, mainly: Does the new story benefit from its relationship with the popular culture styles in a modernistic way, in form and content, through blowing up the traditional narrative structures and opposing their styles?
-Does this story method make it fall under the repetition and stereotyping label?
-The chapter attempts to give the answers to these queries through reviewing selected samples that are appropriate to the objectives of the study, which show that the Palestinian writer rewrote Palestinian popular tales without interference in the text, except in specific and limited cases.
+The chapter addresses whether and, if so, how these modern stories benefit, in form and content, from drawing on popular and folklore culture and the way they reconstruct and deconstruct traditional narrative structures and styles and addressing issues of repetition and stereotyping.
+I examine selected examples that show how Palestinian writers have rewritten Palestinian popular tales without interference in the text, except in specific and limited cases.

+The book corpus includes about 30 diverse works from about 30 Palestinian authors from Israel, the West Bank and Gaza Strip, and the Palestinian diaspora selected as a representative sample of Palestinian children’s literature after 1967.
+Together, they show how Palestinian children’s underwent many thematic and stylistic changes over the years, with distinct periods observable between 1967–87 and from 1987 to the present.
+I have sought to give a fair representation of the different and the different representations of popular culture, such as stories, poems, proverbs, games, and so on.
+The key focus is on the folk tale, due to its prominence in Palestinian popular culture.
+I have also sought to provide a balance of works from within Israel, from the West Bank and Gaza, and from the Palestinian diaspora.
+I have also sought to provide a balanced picture of the literature across the various age groups.

-Chapter Two: The Palestinian popular proverb
+Chapter Two: Palestinian popular proverbs

-This chapter shows that the employment of the Palestinian popular proverb is limited to the first time period.
-The writers did not show interest in employing popular proverbs in their stories for children.
-Most probably, the writers in that period were not aware enough of the importance of the employment of popular culture in children's literature.
+This chapter shows that the employment of the Palestinian popular proverb is limited to the first period identified.
+Writers have not shown much interest in employing popular proverbs in their stories for children.
+Most probably, the writers in that period were not aware enough of the importance of the employment of popular culture in children’s literature.
 Some writers even chose to use only standard Arabic in their writing, thinking that spoken Arabic was at a lower level than standard Arabic, especially if the receiver was a child.

-That said, some writers did employ popular proverbs in their stories, but that employment did not serve the story in a conscious way.
+That said, some writers have deployed popular proverbs in their stories, but not to serve the story in a conscious way.
 It is noticed that retrieving the popular proverb in that period was not well-developed as it was in the second period.

-Chapter Three: The Palestinian popular song
+Chapter Three: Palestinian popular songs

-This Chapter shows the disparity in the employment of the popular song in the texts in the first period.
-The song appeared as an image that was closer to retrieve than it was to employ in its artistic meaning.
+This chapter shows the disparity in the employment of the popular children’s songs in the texts in the first period.
+The songs were was used as a metaphor that conveyed a clearer meaning to the readers did its original artistic meaning.
 Several texts included some segments of well-known popular songs that fit in with the narrative context only, but without performing any other function in the story.
-However, with regard to this phenomenon in that period, employing the popular song achieved several goals, some of which were related to the contents of the text.
+However, with regard to this phenomenon in that period, employing popular songs achieved several goals, some of which were related to the contents of the text.

-The study revealed that during the second period, the Palestinian writer showed much interest in the Palestinian popular songs.
-Further, I noticed an increase in the employment of popular styles and techniques of popular singing.
-The children's literature writer showed particular knowledge in all kinds of Palestinian popular songs and their artistic styles, through his employment of new styles and methods in the literary text for children.
-Besides, we saw that the Palestinian writer showed more courage in employing the popular song in its spoken dialect or in imitating the style of the song.
+I show that, during the second period examined, Palestinian writers showed much interest in the Palestinian popular songs and increased their employment of popular styles and popular singing techniques in their texts.

 Conclusion